15 Ways to Start Your Own Homestead Journey Right Now, No Matter Where You Live! (Plus, 5 Mental Attitudes You Need to Homestead)

 8. Learn About and Raise Bees

 This is still on my goal list!
-I've purchased several books, and every time I'm in Cal-Ranch, I'm checking out the beekeeping supplies.
+I've purchased several books, and every time I'm at the local feed store, I'm checking out the beekeeping supplies.
 Now, it's just a matter of talking the hubs into building me a hive! :-) And ordering the bees of course!
 This will be one of those things I'll be learning as we do!
 You can find out lots more about raising bees over at A Life of Heritage.

 Gosh, there are so many things you can learn to make...right now!
 Last year, I tried my hand at making beer and candles.
 I'm still figuring these out!
 And that's ok!
 The learning process is exciting, and every failure brings me closer to a great outcome!